nravikumar/MAVIS-XAI/README.md

 # MAVIS-XAI
-Framework for XAI benchmarks and best practices protocol
+XAI benchmarks and framework for XAI selection and best practices protocol